 Curtis Madsen's assests excluding the two Hudsons was taken over by Overland Air Services

-East West Airlines acquired VH-BKY and VH-JCM and other spare parts for 14,000 Pounds - November 20, 1950
+East-West Airlines acquired VH-BKY and VH-JCM and other spare parts for 14,000 Pounds - November 20, 1950

-Aircraft ferried to Tamworth where it was converted to full civilian standards
+The aircraft was erried to Tamworth where it was converted to full civilian standards

-This aircraft did not enter service with East West Airlines whilst registered as VH-BKY
+This aircraft did not enter service with East-West Airlines whilst registered as VH-BKY

 Reregistered as VH-EWB - December 21, 1950

-Aircraft was renamed 'Cathederal City'
+It was renamed 'Cathederal City'

 Withdrawn from passenger service and transferred to the Special Projects Division - 1957